-Wherever you travel in world, you will need to think about your budget.
+Wherever you travel in the world, you will need to think about your budget.
 The amount of money you will need will vary from country to country, for example traveling in Europe is expensive so you will need a large budget for a European tour.
 Traveling in South America is somewhat cheaper but this will also depend on the type of tour and accommodation you require.
-Back packing will not cost as much as say five star hotels.
-Travelling independently will cost less than travelling on an organized tour, so depending on how much money you have to spend and your time frame all these factors come into play when looking at your suggested daily budget.
+Backpacking will not cost as much as to say five-star hotels.
+Traveling independently will cost less than traveling on an organized tour, so depending on how much money you have to spend and your time frame all these factors come into play when looking at your suggested daily budget.

 The cost of food also varies depending on where you eat.
 Every day in every town in Peru there is lunch which is called a Menu.
-This consists of a soup, Peruvian second and either a drink, refresco or a dessert.
-This will cost you in restaurant anywhere from 5 to 15 PEN and it is a good idea to only eat in restaurants that are full, as you know the food will be good and that it will not make you sick.
+This consists of a soup, Peruvian second, and either a drink, Refresco, or a dessert.
+This will cost you in a restaurant anywhere from 5 to 15 PEN and it is a good idea to only eat in restaurants that are full, as you know the food will be good and that it will not make you sick.
 Another way to enjoy a cheap meal is in the local markets, for around 3 to 5 PEN you will leave with a full stomach, but make sure the place looks clean.
-In the major cities and towns there are many fine dining restaurants for the five star taste buds.
-Expect to pay around 50 to 100 PEN for a meal from the carta (menu) in Spanish.
+In the major cities and towns, there are many fine-dining restaurants for the five-star taste buds.
+Expect to pay around 50 to 100 PEN for a meal from the menu in Spanish.
 This will not include drinks or desserts.
 Peru has three restaurants in the world top fifty, so the country is fast becoming one of the world’s top destinations for foodies.

 The cost of the major ruins is expensive and these will be some of your biggest costs in Peru.
 Depending on the service you take a tour you could pay up to around US$800 for a day tour.
-This of course would be in a private tour for 2 people in the Expedition train, you can take a group tours cheaper look around for the best prices.
+This, of course, would be on a private tour for 2 people in the Expedition train, you can take group tours cheaper look around for the best prices.
 Be careful and ensure that you are getting what you pay for, make sure the agency you choose has all the required licenses.

 Book your holiday to Peru and enjoy the vacation of a lifetime.